 Many barbecuers swear that marinating the brisket overnight (or longer) gets flavors down deep into the meat.
 Beer, wine, fruit juices and water, a little oil, garlic, chopped onions, spices, herbs, salt, sugar...all of these ingredients have their place in beef brisket marinade.

-Or they can be as simple as a little salt, onion powder and black pepper.
-Or as complex and combinations of twenty or more spices and herbs.
+Or they can be as complex as combinations of twenty or more spices and herbs.
 There are many, many brisket dry rub recipes to choose from... or you can make up your own.
 Have a little fun and experiment!

-- Baking Brisket in the Oven
+Baking Brisket in the Oven

 Cook brisket at 250F to 275F for about 45 minutes per pound.
 Cooked on a raised rack the brisket will have a nice crust.
 In a baking dish covered with foil, the meat will cook in its flavorful juices and have a softer texture.

 Grill using indirect method at 250-300F for up to one hour per pound.
 Wrap in foil after halfway done.
 Remove when the internal temperature reaches 180F (firmer brisket for slicing), up to 195F-200F (fall apart tender for shredding).